-Just like a physical atrium in one of Georgia Tech’s new campus buildings, the Georgia Tech Atrium (GT Atrium) is a scalable gathering place and a portal to real and virtual services.
-The GT Atrium is an open space that can be programmed to suit the needs of learners, a venue for performances and events, and a way to provide social glue for learners, professors, and others who want to be associated with Georgia Tech.
+GT Atrium reinvents Georgia Tech's physical presence on a global yet localized scale.
+It is an open space that can be programmed to suit the needs of learners, a venue for performances and events, and a way to provide social glue for learners, professors, and others who want to be associated with the Institute.

-As part of Georgia Tech's new Strategic Plan for 2020-2030, the GT Atrium has been named a cornerstone initiative for the next decade of institutional development.
+As part of Tech's new Strategic Plan for 2020-30, the GT Atrium has been named a cornerstone initiative for the next decade of institutional development.

 Image